Title

 Project Summary

 Adoptive T cell therapies are one of the most promising therapeutic approaches to cure cancer, but targeting solid cancers with chimeric antigen receptor (CAR-) T cells remains challenging.
-A lot of effort goes into lymphocyte engineering with the goal to improve CAR-T cell therapy by increasing CAR-T cell effector function and persistence in an immunosuppressive tumor microenvironment.
+A lot of effort goes into lym- phocyte engineering with the goal to improve CAR-T cell therapy by increasing CAR-T cell effector function and persistence in an immunosuppressive tumor microenvironment.
 With enhanced efficacy, the risk increases for on-target, off-tumor toxicity and tumor escape via antigen loss or downregulation.
-CRISPR/Cas9 geneediting technology makes elaborate lymphocyte engineering possible, but the risk rises that the recipient’s immune system could reject CAR-T cells the more elaborately they are engineered.
+CRISPR/Cas9 gene- editing technology makes elaborate lymphocyte engineering possible, but the risk rises that the recipient’s immune system could reject CAR-T cells the more elaborately they are engineered.
+Furthermore, the large numbers of starting cells often required can be difficult or even impossible to obtain for pediatric patients and the time required to manufacture autologous CAR-T cell products is often too long to fight fast growing tumors.
+The common and devastating solid childhood tumor, neuroblastoma, will be used as a model cancer entity for our three-step approach to improve therapy without raising toxicity.
+Project A06 aims to (1) allow the use of potent CAR constructs by limiting on-target activity to only tumor cells expressing the neuroblastoma-specific antigens GD2 and L1CAM, (2) reduce risk for rejection and manufacture failure by developing an allogenic CAR-T cell product for these heavily pretreated children suffering from neuroblastoma and (3) prevent tumor escape by armoring CAR-T cells with cytokines to modulate the neuroblastoma tumor microenvironment.

 Project-Related Publications